trans-travel/trans-travel/us/ms.md

 state for trans people, even if they feel they can meet the letter of the law.

-Because of the passage of HB257, and the widespread press coverage, extreme caution should be used in all changing facilities and bathrooms for anyone that is not unambiguously presenting following stereotypes of their sex assigned at birth.
+Because of the passage of several laws, and the widespread press coverage, extreme caution should be used in all changing facilities and bathrooms for anyone that is not unambiguously presenting following stereotypes of their sex assigned at birth.
 This applies not just to trans people, but to anyone else who does not follow gender expression stereotypes (such as cis women with facial hair or short hair, men with gynecomastia, etc).
 Because of the rhetoric around trans people in the political and media space, trans people should use caution, particularly in bathrooms, locker rooms, showers, etc.  Random and targeted attacks may occur, and trans people who report these attacks can expect to be misgendered by officials and public institutions.

 ## Resources